FailAcademy/learning/wdp-vancouver/_slides/week-01/02-intro-to-css.md

 }
 ```

-If you don't require all of the properties, you can leave them out:
+If you don't need to change all of the properties from their defaults, you can leave them out:

 ```css
 body {